phracker/pthbetter/README.md

 You're going to need to install a few dependencies before using PTHBetter.

-First and foremost, you will need Python 2.7 or newer.
+First and foremost, you will need Python 2.7.

 Once you've got Python installed, you will need a few modules: mechanize, mutagen, and requests.
 Try this as sudo/root: